Han Dynasty 206 B.C. – 220 A.D.

 Chinese Han Dynasty Ming qi Funerary Objects

-Chinese Han Dynasty Ming qi Funerary Objects – a popular form of ritual which involved placing miniature objects that were used, eaten or enjoyed by the departed when alive to accompany him or her into the burial chamber to bring comfort and familiarity on their journey into the afterlife.
+Chinese Han Dynasty Ming qi Funerary Objects – a popular form of ritual which involved placing miniature or life size objects that were used, eaten, enjoyed or represented the importance of a person or animal to the departed soul whilst still alive.
+These objects accompanied him or her into the burial chamber to bring comfort and familiarity on their journey into the afterlife.

 Some belief systems aimed to prolong life, others to provide for a continuation of life in the tomb, still others assumed the presence of immortal kingdoms to which the soul was transported.
 The Chinese distinguished two different elements of the soul Hun and Po.
 In the physical life Hun was the intellectual or spiritual soul, Po dealt with the energy and movement of the physical body.

-After death these two elements of the soul would separate, Po stayes with the body after death and Hun leaves the body after death.
+After death these two elements of the soul would separate, Po stays with the body after death and Hun leaves the body after death.

 A variety of ming qi objects such as earthenware or terracotta vessels which held wine or water, or those that may have been used in rituals, cooking vessels, miniature replica animal forms that would have been used for traveling or work, such as the camel, horse or bullock or farm animals that may have been used in agriculture.

-During the Han Dynasty Ming qi funerary objects were mostly made in miniature form.
+During the Han Dynasty Ming qi funerary objects were mostly made in both miniature and life size form.
 During the Qin dynasty just prior to the Han Dynasty the first emperor executed thousands of life size replicas of soldiers, horses and chariots to accompany him into the afterlife.
 The most famous examples are the terracotta army.